qml.tape.QuantumScript

 copy([copy_operations])

-Returns a shallow copy of the quantum script.
+Returns a copy of the quantum script.

 draw([wire_order, show_all_wires, decimals, ...])